CubicZebra/informatics/README.rst

 It is designed to enable users solve complex problems in science, engineering, and other domains efficiently and accurately.
 Its powerful capabilities are achieved through a combination of cutting-edge software engineering techniques and the elegance of Python's functional programming paradigm.
-The strength of highly modular and extensible architecture allows users to quickly assemble and customize data processing pipelines to meet their specific needs.
+The strength of highly modular and extensible architecture allows users to quickly assemble and customize data processing pipelines to satisfy their specific needs.
 Whether it's data cleaning, transformation, analysis, or visualization, informatics provides a rich set of tools and functions to facilitate these tasks.